FUSAR-KLIP: Towards Multimodal Foundation Models for Remote Sensing: Introduction

 \end{itemize}

-The remainder of this paper is organized as follows: Section \ref{sec2} introduces the research progress in related fields; Section \ref{sec3} details the construction process of the SAR-GEOVL-1M dataset and the design of the multimodal self-supervised model; Section \ref{sec4} presents experimental verification and analysis across multiple RS downstream tasks; Section \ref{sec5} provides a summary of the paper and outlines potential future research directions.
+The remainder of this paper is organized as follows: Section \ref{sec2} introduces the research progress in related fields; Section \ref{sec3} details the construction process of the FUSAR-GEOVL-1M dataset and the design of the multimodal self-supervised model; Section \ref{sec4} presents experimental verification and analysis across multiple remote sensing downstream tasks; Section \ref{sec5} provides a summary of the paper and outlines potential future research directions.